ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 While difficulty pp is straightforward, accuracy pp contained a plethora of issues, both to do with reading-based mods (HD and FL) and mods that affect the hit windows of Greats (300s), i.e. EZ, DT and HR.

 - The impact of the size of the Great (300) hit window on accuracy pp has been reduced significantly.
-This makes pp less dependent on the OD value of a map, which greatly reduces the issues of low-SR maps with tight hit windows.
+This makes pp less dependent on the OD value of a map, which greatly reduces the issues of low-SR maps with tight hit windows awarding too much pp.
 - Star rating now affects accuracy pp, which replaces most of the previous scaling from the Great hit window.
 This further supplements the nerfs in accuracy weighting on low-SR scores while buffing high-SR scores, and thus significantly limits abuse of low-SR 3-mod/4-mod scores.
 - An additional HDFL bonus has been added to accuracy pp. As this mod combination requires total memorisation of maps, the bonus scales with map length, rewarding longer maps more.